Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Introduction

 Paratransit services bring a clear value to the community and laws may be in place to make sure that they are provided.
 In the US, for example, the \textit{Americans with Disabilities Act} compels transit authorities that provide fixed-route options to also offer a paratransit service with a level of service comparable to that of the fixed-route system \cite{dotada}.
 However, providing this level of service is often challenging due to the growing demand from an aging population and limited operational resources.

-In the literature, there has been significant efforts to optimize paratransit systems to navigate these challenges \cite{fuparatransit,zhang21pt,lu2024boosting}.
-For example, \citep{fuparatransit} optimize the size and composition of the paratransit fleet, and \citep{zhang21pt} provide mixed integer programming models to minimize user waiting time as well as operating costs.
+In the literature, there has been significant efforts to optimize paratransit systems to navigate these challenges \cite{fuparatransit,lu2024boosting,zhang21pt}.
+For example, \cite{fuparatransit} optimize the size and composition of the paratransit fleet, and \cite{zhang21pt} provide mixed integer programming models to minimize user waiting time as well as operating costs.
 In terms of modeling, paratransit services differ significantly from other forms of transportation.
 Each route is customized, and there is often no fixed timetable.
 This unique nature of paratransit requires distinct approaches and solutions.

-\citep{lu2024boosting} recently presented the first algorithm to jointly optimize rider trip planning and crew scheduling with realistic constraints for the paratransit setting considered here.
+\cite{lu2024boosting} is a seminal work that first introduces the problem of jointly optimizing rider trip planning and crew scheduling with realistic constraints for the paratransit setting considered here.
 Rather than assuming that the driver shifts are given, they are optimized to best align with the demand.
 Furthermore, the authors support travel plans that consist of multiple trips, e.g., to and from the hospital.
 This problem is solved with an algorithm that combines column generation with machine learning to obtain near optimal solutions.
-While the algorithm by \citep{lu2024boosting} is highly effective and significantly outperforms current practice, it is also rather complex and relies on historical data to train the underlying machine learning model.
+While this integration of artificial intelligence and operations research is effective and significantly outperforms current practice, it is also rather complex and relies on historical data to train the underlying machine learning model.
+Transit agencies, however, also need optimization tools that are maintainable, flexible, and resilient to changes in operating policy and time resolution.

-To complement the work by \citep{lu2024boosting}, this paper introduces a Constraint Programming (CP) model that is easier to implement and that provides near-identical performance without relying on historical data.
-Practical guidance is provided to support the implementation of the new model in real-world systems, and the performance is validated on a case study in Savannah, Georgia.
-As an additional benefit, the CP model allows the possibility to starts shifts at any time, not just at the top of the hour.
-Enabling this options allows for a 5\% increase in requests served, and the new CP model outperforms \cite{lu2024boosting} in this setting.
+To complement the work by \cite{lu2024boosting}, this paper introduces a Constraint Programming (CP) model that is easier to implement and that provides near-identical performance without relying on historical data.
+Practical guidance is provided to support the implementation of the new model in real-world systems, positioning it as a practical bridge between advanced optimization and on-the-ground deployment.
+As an additional benefit, CP provides the flexibility to optimize schedules without requiring shifts to start exactly on the hour, making the approach more robust to changes in scheduling granularity.
+Enabling this option allows for a 5\% increase in requests served, and the new CP model outperforms \cite{lu2024boosting} in this setting.